CheloGE/Collaboration_and_competition_RL/README.md

 The main script is in the [tennis.ipynb](tennis.ipynb) file, where you can run a dummy model that selects and action randomly.
 You can also train a MADDPG model with 2 agents and use it in inference of new cases.

-> TODO: Update the below folders with this project folders
+If you want to check the agents model you can find it under the folder: [agents/maddpg/](agents/maddpg/).
+In this folder the main logic for the agent models is implemented in the [maddpg.py](agents/maddpg/maddpg.py).

-If you want to check the agents model you can find it under the folder: [agents/ddpg/](agents/ddpg/).
-In this folder the main logic for the agent models is implemented in the [ddpg_agent.py](agents/ddpg/ddpg_agent.py).
+* [actor_critic_models.py](agents/maddpg/ddpg/actor_critic_models.py) constains the two neural networks used to build the ddpg agent

-* [actor_critic_models.py](agents/ddpg/actor_critic_models.py) constains the two neural networks used to build the ddpg agent
+* [ddpg_agent.py](agents/maddpg/ddpg/ddpg_agent.py) constains the code to build a ddpg agent.
+This script is used by the maddpg for creating multiple ddpg agents.
-* [helpers.py](agents/ddpg/helpers.py) constains all ddpg funtions that assist ddpg logic such as the replay buffer and the Ornstein-Uhlenbeck noise.
+* [helpers.py](agents/maddpg/ddpg/helpers.py) constains all maddpg helper funtions that assist maddpg logic such as the replay buffer and the Ornstein-Uhlenbeck noise.
-* Finally the [parameters.py](agents/ddpg/parameters.py) script constains all the parameters that could be changed in this project.
+* Finally the [parameters.py](agents/maddpg/parameters.py) script constains all the parameters that could be changed in this project.
 If you are interested in trying different training processes this is the file you are looking for.